-Art Commission: Life seems to speed up as we get older.
+Life seems to speed up as we get older.
 In this new commission I created an artwork that invited gallery visitors to insert themselves via webcam into an online video that updated every 3 minutes.
 As the video grew denser they watched themselves reduced to flickers on the screen.

-Residency: A weekend of image play, jargon-busting discussion, hacking and hands-on-exercises, to find out how we might shape #futurefinance since Bitcoin and cryptocurrencies.
+A weekend of open image play, jargon-busting discussion, hacking and hands-on-exercises, to find out how we might shape #futurefinance since Bitcoin and cryptocurrencies.
 A Photographers Gallery Micro-residency

-Touring exhibition: The Blockchain is the technology that underpins Bitcoin the revolutionary decentralized digital currency.
-This exhibition shows how artists are using it and exploring how it might impact our lives, for better or worse.
+The Blockchain is the technology that underpins Bitcoin the revolutionary decentralized digital currency.
+This touring exhibition for Digital Catapult features artists using the Blockchain to discover how it might impact life, for better or worse.

-A conversation with Tim Waterman about the negotiation of the commons: the landscape commons both in cities and in the countryside, and across digital networks.
-Originally published by Furtherfield.
+A conversation with Tim Waterman about the negotiation of the commons: the landscape commons and across digital networks.
+Part of Furtherfield’s Reading the Commons programme

-Furtherfield Gallery Exhibition and Lab series: Questioning how we might produce, exchange and value things differently in the age of big data and the Blockchain.
+An exhibition and lab series questioning how we might produce, exchange and value things differently in the age of big data and the Blockchain.
 With artists, activists and alternative finance specialists.
 As part of Furtherfield’s Art Data Money programme